jotavare/jotavare.github.io/docs/x86_assembly_nasm/first_program_with_nasm.md

 ### **Why NASM?**

 NASM offers a simplified syntax compared to the more complex AT&T syntax commonly used on Linux systems.
-It's designed to be more approachable for beginners while still providing all the necessary skills for x86 programming.
-Plus, NASM is an assembler widely used in the industry, making it a valuable tool to learn.
+It's designed to be **more approachable for beginners** while still providing all the necessary skills for x86 programming.
+Plus, **NASM is an assembler widely used in the industry**, making it a valuable tool to learn.

 ----